librariesio/documentation/contributing.md

-## Contributing to Libraries.io
+## Contributing to Libraries.io :heart:
-Thanks for considering contributing :heart:.
+Thanks for considering contributing.
 These guidelines outline how to contribute to the [Libraries.io](http://github.com/librariesio) project.

 ## Table of Contents
 [What is Libraries.io all about?](#whats-librariesio-about)